Dai-ichi Life cuts equity, dollar exposure as U.S.-China trade war worsens

 TOKYO (Reuters) - Dai-ichi Life Insurance (8750.T), one of Japan’s biggest investors, has cut holdings of stocks and increased currency hedging on foreign bonds as U.S.-China trade frictions have escalated beyond expectations, its investment chief said.

-In an usual move, the insurer drastically changed its market scenario and investment plan twice already since the start of the current financial year in April, Kazuyuki Shigemoto, chief general manager for investment, told Reuters.
+In an unusual move, the insurer has already drastically changed its market scenario and investment plan twice this financial year starting in April, Kazuyuki Shigemoto, chief general manager for investment, told Reuters.

 Japanese insurers collectively hold 390 trillion yen ($3.7 trillion) of assets and their investment flows have a significant impact on the yen JPY= and bond markets around the world.